w3c/wai-eval-report-templates/index.md

 ---

 {::nomarkdown}
-{% include box.html type="start" title="Dated" icon="default" %}
+{% include box.html type="start" title="Updated Template" icon="default" %}
 {:/}

+More robust information on evaluation reports is in the [WCAG-EM Report Tool](/eval/report-tool/).
+From there you can:
+* Go through the pages to get explanations for each field.
+Click the "+" buttons to show info.
+* Use the [blank report as a template](https://www.w3.org/WAI/eval/report-tool/evaluation/view-report).
+Click the "Download Report (HTML)" button.
-**For more robust information on evaluation reports, see the [WCAG-EM Report Tool](/eval/report-tool/).
-You can enter your information in the tool and it will generate a report for you.
-You can also get a [blank report that you can use as a template](https://www.w3.org/WAI/eval/report-tool/evaluation/view-report).**
+* Enter your information in the tool and it will generate a report for you.

 {::nomarkdown}
 {% include box.html type="end" %}